 You imply that the two questions must be combined, I replied.
-Now I meant that you should admit the utility; and in this way, as I thought, I should escape from one of them, and then there would remain only the possibility.
+Now I meant that you should admit the utility; and in this way, as I thought I great utility of having wives and children in common; the possibility is meant that you should admit the utility; and in this way, as I thought, I should escape from one of them, and then there would remain only the possibility.